cc7623/cc7623.github.io/articles/appleinternal-list.md

 ###### Most downloads say iOS 6+, but some might be over iOS 13(or 14,15, or even 16.
 I don't know).

 `x32 apps (IPAs)`
-`Some links here might have x64 apps in their archives, but around 90% of the apps here are 32x for iOS 6.`
+`Some links here might have x64 apps in their archives, but around 90% of the apps in this section are 32x for iOS 6.`
 - [Apple Internal Apps `6+`](https://archive.org/download/troubleshoot-plan-genius-v-1.0)
 - [listing of Apple_internal.zip, `6+`](https://ia601203.us.archive.org/view_archive.php?archive=/7/items/apple-internal/Apple_internal.zip)
 - [listing of AppleInternal.rar, `most 6+`](https://ia800502.us.archive.org/view_archive.php?archive=/11/items/Apple-Internal-IPAs/AppleInternal.rar)